vasile/swiss-transit-colors/README.md

 # Swiss Transit Colors
 Repo hosting vehicle line colors used by public transport operators in Switzerland.
-Useful for public transport applications that renders vehicle lines and their colors.
+Useful for public transport apps which deal with vehicle lines and associated colors.

 Examples from [Swiss Transit App](www.transitapp.ch) stations lookup